-In 2014, legislation was enacted directing DNR to develop a master plan.
-See 2014 MN Session Law, Chapter290-H.F.
+In 2014, the legislature directed the DNR to develop a master plan in the 2014 MN Session Law, Chapter290-H.F.
 No.2852, Sec.
 65.

 Minnesota River from Skalbekken County Park

 DNR and the counties formally adopted this master plan in 2018.
 Implementation strategies identified in the plan include exploring options for a new State Recreation Area (SRA) in the valley.

 Valley view from Cedar Rock WMA looking east.

 - The Minnesota River Valley Citizens' Advisory Committee report

 - Native Plant Communities & Rare Species of the Minnesota River Valley Counties

 State Recreation Area (SRA) exploration

 A survey to explore preferences for allowed recreation uses and preferred educational themes in a potential SRA was completed in fall 2018.

 Completed Master Plan